 Seek to understand and meet shareholder needs and expectations |

-The Company recognizes the importance of engaging with its shareholders and reports formally to them when its full-year and half-year results are published. |
+The Board engages with the Company’s shareholders throughout the year and reports formally to them when its full-year and half-year results are published. |

 - |